-Work also includes removal and disposal of the old US 301 bridge, and adjacent bridge spans and any foundations.
-The old US 301 bridge must remain open until the new shared-use path has been constructed and is available for use.
+Work also includes removal and disposal of the old US 301 bridge, and adjacent bridge spans and any foundations. in accordance with the RFP Agreement, The old US 301 bridge must remain open until-once the new shared-use path has been constructed and is available for use.
 Existing shared-use path is required to be opened during construction at all times.

-Work includes regrading and armoring of the western embankment face along the limits of the causeway adjacent to the abandoned US 301 roadway.
-The abandoned US 301 roadway shall be rehabilitated and shall accommodate the new shared-use path within the limits of the existing causeway.
+Work includes regrading and armoring of the western embankment face along the limits of the causeway adjacent to the abandoned US301 roadway.
+The abandoned US301 roadway shall be rehabilitated and shall accommodate the new shared-use path within the limits of the existing causeway.
 See Attachment B for armoring requirements.